aptabase/aptabase-swift/README.md

 #### Option 2: Adding package dependencies with Xcode

 Use this [guide](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) to add `aptabase-swift` to your project.
-Use https://github.com/aptabase/aptabase-swift for the url when Xcode asks.
+Use https://github.com/aptabase/aptabase-swift for the URL when Xcode asks.

 #### Option 3: CocoaPods

-Aptabase is alsoavailable through CocoaPods.
+Aptabase is also available through CocoaPods.
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Aptabase', :git => 'https://github.com/aptabase/aptabase-swift.git', :tag => '0.2.2'